gina-alaska/gina-rails-template/README.md

 You will need to have <code>test-kitchen, berkshelf and vagrant</code> installed and running in order to use the automatic cookbook creation template.
 The default recipes will create a system with nginx, ruby, bundler and unicorn to host an application.

-It will create a new folder called <APP_NAME>-cookbook in the current directory with all of the receipes and template files for starting a vm
+It will create a new folder called &lt;APP_NAME&gt;-cookbook in the current directory with all of the receipes and template files for starting a vm

 ### Starting the VM